Skip to content

 Client Compatibility

 Binary Ninja assumes users will typically change versions in a positive direction.
 This same assumption holds for Enterprise as well.
-While an older client or server may work with a newer client or server, we only test for and guarantee compatibility within a version pair.
+While an older client or server may work with a newer client or server, we only test for and guarantee compatibility within a specific version pair.

 These are the stable versions that are expected to work together and have been tested prior to release: